 — Boomieleaks (@Boomieleaks) May 23, 2019

-Matthew Cowart pointed out that the article wasn’t written by a man, but rather, two chicks:
+Matthew Cowart pointed out that the article was penned, not by a rooster, but two hens:

 He didn’t write the article.
 2 WaPo women reporters did & the article does everything it can to flatteringly portray her work on Chapter 11 bankruptcy creditor committees.
 There is, literally, no attack in the entire piece.